somex6/Darey.io-Projects/project9.md

 ![](https://github.com/somex6/Darey.io-Projects/blob/main/img/project9/jenkins%20home%20page.png)

-## STEP 3: Configuring Jenkins to retrieve source codes from GitHub using Webhooks
+## STEP 3: Configuring Jenkins To Retrieve Source Codes From GitHub Using Webhooks

 -	Enabling webhooks in my Github account which will trigger a build task, that will retrieve codes from Github and store it locally on Jenkins server.
 And this is done by going to the Github settings of the tooling repository and clicking on webhooks and inputing the Jenkins public Ip address as the payload URL and saving the settings: